 - A pinch of cayenne

 - Place the quinoa in a small pot and add 2 cups of water.
 Bring the pot to a boil over high heat.
 Cover the pot and reduce the heat to medium-low and continue to cook for 12-15 minutes.
-Remove the pot from the heat, fluff the quinoa with a fork, and set it aside with the lid off to cool.
-Note: to cool the quinoa fast, spread it out on a baking sheet.1 cup uncooked quinoa
+Remove the pot from the heat, fluff the quinoa with a fork, and set it aside with the lid off to cool.1 cup uncooked quinoa

-- While the quinoa is cooking, pit the cherries, chop (and toast, if needed) the almonds, and chop the herbs.1 cup cherries, ½ cup chopped toasted almonds, ¼ cup each: chopped basil, mint, and dill
+- While the quinoa is cooking, pit the cherries, chop (and toast, if needed) the almonds, and chop the herbs.1 cup cherries, ½ cup dry roasted almonds, ¼ cup EACH: chopped basil, mint, and dill

 - In a medium-sized bowl, whisk all of the salad dressing ingredients.juice from 2 large lemons, 1 tablespoon white vinegar, ¼ cup olive oil, ½ tablespoon dijon mustard, 1 clove garlic, A pinch of cayenne, ½ teaspoon sea salt

 - Once the quinoa is room temperature, transfer it to a serving bowl.
 Add all of the remaining ingredients to the bowl and pour the lemony dressing over the top.
 Toss well then serve.¼ cup crumbled feta

 We have thoroughly tested this recipe for accuracy.
 However, individual results may vary.
 See our full recipe disclosure here.